cynteo/cab-public-docs/content/getting-started/quickstart.md

 - If you created a test alert with CPU > 1%, delete the alert rule
 - If using real alert, wait for condition to clear

-### 5.2 Verify in SolarWinds
+### 5.2 Verify in Your ITSM Platform

 1. Go to the incident created in Step 4.2
 2. Wait ~2 minutes
 3. Incident should show:
    - **State:** Resolved
-   - **Resolution Description:** "Resolved automatically by Azure Monitor..."
+   - **Resolution Note:** "Resolved automatically by Azure Monitor..."
-   - **Comment:** Details about resolution
+   - **Updated status** with resolution details

 ---

 ## ✅ You're Done!

-Your Azure Monitor alerts are now automatically creating SolarWinds incidents!
+Your Azure Monitor alerts are now automatically creating ITSM incidents!

 ---